mfrashad/AutoBlockout/README.md

 1. Click on the extension icon in the Chrome toolbar.
 2. Select or modify the account list that you want to block
 3. Click "Start Blocking".
-4. Watch as celebrities or companies that don't care about you or Palestinians get blocked.
+4. Watch as as the accounts you selected get blocked one by one.

 ## Note: If you want to contribute to the default list provided, make a pull request to update this file [blacklist.json](https://github.com/mfrashad/AutoBlockout/blob/main/blacklist.json) file.